ipfs/ipfs-docs/docs/how-to/host-git-style-repo.md

 title: Host a Git-style repo
 meta:
   - name: twitter:title
-    content: IPFS Docs - page title
+    content: IPFS Docs - Host a Git-Style Repo
   - property: og:title
-    content: IPFS Docs - page title
+    content: IPFS Docs - Host a Git-Style Repo
   - itemprop: name
-    content: IPFS Docs - page title
+    content: IPFS Docs - Host a Git-Style Repo
   - name: description
-    content: description of this page less than 150 char
+    content: Learn how to serve a static Git repository worldwide using IPFS, the InterPlanetary File System.
   - name: twitter:description
-    content: description of this page less than 150 char
+    content: Learn how to serve a static Git repository worldwide using IPFS, the InterPlanetary File System.
   - property: og:description
-    content: description of this page less than 150 char
+    content: Learn how to serve a static Git repository worldwide using IPFS, the InterPlanetary File System.
 ---

 # Host a Git-style repo